Energy-time uncertainty relation for driven quantum systems: Mandelstam-Tamm bound

 and then performing the integral over both the Bures length and time,

 As a result, we obtain the inequality,

 where the time averaged energy variance is given by $\Delta E_\tau=(1/\tau)\,\int_0^\tau\td t\,(\la H_t^2\ra -\la H_t \ra^2)^{1/2}$.
-Equation (\ref{e11}) is a Mandelstam-Tamm uncertainty relation valid for arbitrary initial and final mixed quantum states and arbitrary time-dependent Hamiltonians.
-A similar result has been obtained by Uhlmann using parallel Hilbert-Schmidt operators \cite{uhl92}.
+Equation (\ref{q11}) is a Mandelstam-Tamm uncertainty relation valid for arbitrary initial and final mixed quantum states and arbitrary time-dependent Hamiltonians.
+It has been obtained earlier by Uhlmann using parallel Hilbert-Schmidt operators \cite{uhl92}.